Ramsey could play 1st Juventus match against Tottenham

 Ramsey joined Juventus this month on a four-year contract after leaving Arsenal on a free transfer when his contract expired.

-The midfielder is still recovering from a hamstring injury sustained in the Europa League quarterfinals and says a decision will be made “over the next few days” whether he goes with Juventus on its preseason tour of Asia — where its first game will be against Arsenal’s north London rival Tottenham.
+The midfielder is still recovering from a hamstring injury sustained in the Europa League quarterfinals and a decision will be made “over the next few days” whether he goes with Juventus on its preseason tour of Asia — where its first game will be against Arsenal’s north London rival Tottenham.

-At his first news conference as a Juventus player on Monday, Ramsey said: “I have an injury, but it’s going well … I’m doing a lot of work to try and get back as quickly as possible.”
+“I have had a small injury; it is progressing nicely.
+We are taking it day by day and I am feeling stronger,” Ramsey said on Monday, at his first news conference as a Juventus player.
+“Nothing has been set in stone about whether I go or not.
+I am confident with the way it is going that I will be back soon.”

 Juventus plays Tottenham in Singapore on July 21.